hnematzadeh/SAGAE/README.md

 To ensure 100% reproducibility, the LIME-guided initial population has been provided.

-For any inquiries regarding the paper or assistance with running the provided source code, please feel free to contact the author at: hn_61@yahoo.com, hossein_nematzadeh@mcbs.edu.om, or hnematzadeh@uma.es.
+For any inquiries regarding the paper or assistance with running the provided source code, please feel free to contact the author at: hn_61@yahoo.com, hossein.nematzadeh@mcbs.edu.om, or hnematzadeh@uma.es.